Squeaky Beach

 The granite boulders create channels and rock pools worth exploring at low tide, and the snorkelling around the edges is good on calm days.
 But this is not a calm swimming beach.
 Strong rips run through here persistently and the wave conditions make swimming risky.

-You get here via a 1.2km walk from the Tidal River car park along a flat bush track through tea tree, about 20 minutes each way.
+You get here via a 2.1km walk from the Tidal River car park, about 45 minutes each way.
+The track crosses a ridge with a gentle climb through tea tree scrub.
 There are no facilities at the beach itself.
 Toilets, parking, and a small general store are back at Tidal River.